 How much does it cost to make a professional video?

 Video is THE THING right now.
 It will only consume a larger and larger share of internet traffic.
-Since the demand for video grows rapidly, we hear this question all the time: “How much does a 2-min video cost?”
+Since the demand for video grows rapidly, we’re asked this question all the time: “How much does a 2-min video cost?”

 At the end of this post, you’ll find pricing range into which typically videos for startups and businesses fall.
 A well-prepared answer to “What would you like to be in the video?” usually allows for assessing a custom, initial range of a budget.